Newsletter

 Dear PHL friends,

-PHL also sent a container with supplies and equipment to Nicaragua with an estimated value of $56,584.
+PHL also sent or carried with our missions supplies and equipment to Nicaragua with an estimated value of $146,024.
 Donations made up much of these items.
-The equipment included an echocardiogram machine, monitors, defibrillators, and transesophageal and intracardiac probes to perform advanced imaging of the heart.
+The equipment included the Carto ablation system, intracardiac probes to perform advanced imaging of the heart and surgical instruments to perform open heart surgeries.
 The supplies were used to perform catheter-based interventions and open-heart surgeries.
+We thank Medtronic, Abbott, Edwards, TeleFlex, Ethicon, Zoll, and MAP International for their support with our mission.

 PHL receives no government funding; therefore, our work depends on private donations.
 Medical equipment, supplies, and shipping are very expensive, so your financial contributions are needed for PHL to continue its mission of helping the people of Nicaragua.
 We are a 501(C)(3) so your contributions are tax deductible.
 There are two ways to contribute:

-- By check made payable to PHL and mailed to the address found in the letterhead.
+• By check made payable to PHL and mailed to the address found in our website.

-- Through our web site using the QR code
+• Through our web site using the “Donate” link.

 On behalf of Project Health for Leon, I would like to thank you for your valuable support.